 One of the common reasons that people file for bankruptcy relief is back taxes.
-Income tax debt is one of the most common types of debts owed by individuals.
-Although most income tax debt is not dischargeable in bankruptcy, some old tax debt is eligible for a bankruptcy discharge.
-Let’s look at back taxes in bankruptcy a little more closely to see how you can handle back taxes you cannot afford to pay.
+Income tax debt is one of the most common types of debt people owe.
+Although most income back taxes debt is not dischargeable in bankruptcy, certain old back taxes debt is eligible for a bankruptcy discharge.
+Let’s look at back taxes in bankruptcy a little more closely.

 Most debts owed to the government, including personal income taxes, cannot be eliminated in bankruptcy.
-However, if your income tax debt meets certain criteria, you might be able to get rid of back taxes in bankruptcy.
+However, if your income back taxes debt meets certain criteria, you might be able to eliminate back taxes in bankruptcy.
+Let’s explore what that means.

-The tax debt must meet these criteria to be eligible for a bankruptcy discharge:
+The back taxes debt must meet these criteria to be eligible for a bankruptcy discharge:

 - The tax debt must be for personal income taxes;